opensearch-project/ml-commons/docs/tutorials/guardrails/use_bedrock_guardrails.md

 # Topic

-> Remote guardrails is released in OpenSearch 2.15.
-To read more details, see the OpenSearch document [Guardrails](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/guardrails/).
+> Remote model guardrails has been released in OpenSearch 2.15.
+For more information, see [Guardrails](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/guardrails/).

 This tutorial demonstrates how to apply your Bedrock Guardrails for your remote models in two ways.